traject/traject/README.md

 ## Background/Goals

-I've used previous MARC indexing solutions, and borrowed a lot from their success, including the venerable SolrMarc, which we greatly appreciate and from which we've learned a lot.
-But I realized in order to get the solution with the internal architecture, features, and interface I wanted, I could do it best in jruby (ruby on the JVM).
+Existing tools for indexing Marc to Solr exist, and have served many of us for many years.
+But I was having more and more difficulty working with the existing tools, and difficulty providing the custom logic I needed in a maintainable way.
+I realized that for me, to create a tool with the flexibility, maintainability, and performance I wanted, I would need to do it in jruby (ruby on the JVM).

-Traject aims to:

-* Be simple and straightforward for simple use cases, hopefully being accessible even to non-rubyists, although it's in ruby
+Some goals:

+* Aim to be accessible even to non-rubyists
+* Concise and maintainable local configuration -- including an only gradual increase in difficulty to write your own simple logic.
+* Support reusable and shareable mapping logic routines.
-* Be composed of modular and re-composible elements, to provide flexibility for non-common use cases.
-You should be able to do your own thing wherever you want, without having to give up the already implemented parts you still do want, mixing and matching at will.
+* Built of modular and composable elements: If you want to change part of what traject does, you should be able to do so without having to reimplement other things you don't want to change.
-* Easily support re-use and sharing of mapping rules, within an installation and between organizations.
-* Have a parsimonious or 'elegant' internal architecture, only a few architectural concepts to understand that everything else is built on, to hopefully make the internals easy to work with and maintain.
+* A maintainable internal architecture, well-factored with seperated concerns and DRY logic.
+Aim to be comprehensible to newcomer developers, and well-covered by tests.
-* Be high performance, including using multi-threaded concurrency where appropriate to maximize indexing throughput.
+* High performance, using multi-threaded concurrency where appropriate to maximize throughput.
+Actual throughput can depend on complexity of your mapping rules and capacity of your server(s), but I am getting throughput 2-5x greater than previous solutions.

 ## Installation